-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - $\underline{\text{ii}}$.
-Acknowledges and honors the value of every Sailor and civilian. - $\underline{\text{iii}}$.
-Takes care of themselves and their teammates. - \underline{iv} .
-Embraces diversity of thought and background, and fosters inclusion and connectedness. - $\underline{\mathbf{v}}.$ Always does the right thing, especially when it is hard. - $\underline{\text{vi}}$.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - $\underline{1}$ .
+Relentlessly builds a culture of the highest character a tough, resilient team that wins. - $\underline{2}$ .
+Acknowledges and honors the value of every Sailor and civilian. - $\underline{3}$ .
+Takes care of themselves and their teammates. - $\underline{4}$ .
+Embraces diversity of thought and background, and fosters inclusion and connectedness. - $\underline{5}$ .
+Always does the right thing, especially when it is hard. - $\underline{6}$ .
 Keeps close watch on their own mental, physical, and emotional health, and the health of those they lead. - (c) Demonstrates a commitment to personal and professional growth.
-You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
-You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best.
-This trait includes active mentorship of those within and outside of their immediate command and/or community and active advocacy for those whom they mentor.
-It also includes a demonstrated commitment to expansion of competence and continual strengthening of character. - (e) Is loyal to and behaves consistently with the Navy's Core Values.
+You should give careful consideration to officers who build on our Core Values of commitment in how they demonstrate a "Get Real, Get Better" mindset; use data-driven insights; master the skills critical to naval warfare; and act transparently in how they receive feedback from seniors, peers, and subordinates alike. - (d) Builds connectedness and inclusion.
+You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best, creating teams connected to each other and inclusive of everyone assigned, regardless of background.
+This trait includes active listening to subordinates of all ranks and backgrounds and the ability to self-assess so that personal biases do not affect decision making. - (e) Is loyal to and behaves consistently with the Navy's Core Values.
 You should give careful consideration to officers who actively pursue what is right and behave consistently with the Navy's Core Values.
-While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's Core Values and their on- and off-duty behavior. - (3) Championing a Culture of Excellence.
-The boards may give favorable consideration to those officers who have well-implemented those programs foundational to the Navy's Culture of Excellence campaign.
-In doing so, they will have created a sense of inclusiveness and connectedness in creating teams that generate superior outcomes.
+While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's Core Values and their on- and off-duty behavior.